morizotter/TouchVisualizer/README.md

 ## Alternative

 There is similar *touch visualization* library: [COSTouchVisualizer](https://github.com/conopsys/COSTouchVisualizer).
-It seems support lower iOS version and probably works neater.
+It seems support lower iOS versions and probably works neater.
 If TouchVisualizer doesn't fit for your project.
 Let's try this.